Integral fractional viscoelastic models in SPH: LAOS simulations versus experimental data: Conclusion

 \bmhead{Acknowledgements}

-This work has been partially funded by the Basque Government through the ELKARTEK 2022 programme (KAIROS project: grant KK-2022/00052).
-Financial support through the BERC 2022-2025 program and by the Spanish State Research Agency through BCAM Severo Ochoa Excellence Accreditation CEX2021-001142-S/MICIN/AEI/10.13039/501100011033 and through the projects PID2020-117080RB-C55 (‘Microscopic foundations of soft-matter experiments: computational nano-hydrodynamics’, with acronym ‘Compu-Nano-Hydro) and PID2020-117080RB-C54 (‘‘Coarse-Graining theory and experimental techniques for multiscale biological systems’’) funded both by AEI – MICIN are also gratefully acknowledged.
-We also want to thank to Ir.
-Jint Nijman from Thermo Fisher Scientific, Karlsruhe, for his help in the treatment of the rheometric data for this research.
+This research is supported by the Basque Government through the BERC 2022-2025 program, the ELKARTEK 2024 program (ELASTBAT: KK- 2024/00091).
+The research is also partially funded by the Spanish State Research Agency through BCAM Severo Ochoa excellence accreditation CEX2021-0011 42-S/MICIN/AEI/10.13039/501100011033, and through the project PID2024-158994OB-C42 (‘Multiscale Modeling of Friction, Lubrication, and Viscoelasticity in Particle Suspensions’ and acronym ‘MMFLVPS’) funded by MICIU/AEI/10.13039/501100011033 and cofunded by the European Union.